cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- If the characters claim to be adventurers, [[Urwin Martikov|Urwin]] asks them if they would be so kind as to find out what's holding up the latest shipment
 - At any given time, another 1d4 [[wereraven]]s (members of [[The Keepers of the Feather]]) are present at the inn, either perched on the rooftop in raven form or huddled inside in human form
 	- These wereravens are loyal friends of the Martikovs and help protect the inn
+- If things happen to go south, the Martikovs wi

 #### Interactions
 - On first entering, read [[#Taproom (N2c)]] description
 - Try to keep the wereravens a secret for as long as possible

 ##### Rumors
-- One of the Inn's best patrons and the town drunk, Bluto, hasn't been seen for a couple days.
+- [ ] One of the Inn's best patrons and the town drunk, Bluto, hasn't been seen for a couple days.
 He's often found uselessly fishing on Lake Zarovich, north of town.
-- There's a shortage of wine.
+- [ ] There's a shortage of wine.
 Danika and Urwin have family at the Winery, but due to a past falling out, they haven't spoken in years.
 Urwin is worried about the Winery but has yet to set aside his pride to send a word as of yet.
 The last shipment was due a week ago.

 ##### [[Danika Dorakova|Danika]] is at the bar
 - She is excited over the arrival of new people